GUI Style

 The widget is disabled.

-1. owns a style property, which provides a mapping between a widgets state and style to be applied
+1. A style property, which provides a mapping between a widget’s state and style to be applied.

-2. provides an abstractmethod which have to provide a state (which is a simple string)
+2. Provides an abstractmethod to provide a state, which is a simple string.

 Tha basic idea: